Soccer-specific stadium: Other countries

-The term "football-specific stadium" is sometimes used in countries where the sport is known as football rather than soccer, although the term is not common in countries where football is the dominant sport and thus football-specific stadiums are quite common.
+The term "football-specific stadium" is sometimes used in countries where the sport is known as football rather than soccer, although the term is not common in countries where association football is the dominant sport and thus football-specific stadiums are quite common.
 The term tends to have a slightly different meaning in these countries, usually referring to a stadium without an athletics track surrounding the field.
 Some soccer stadiums in Europe are also used for other sports, including rugby, American football, and field hockey.
 The problem with oversized stadiums designed for another sport is particularly visible in European American football leagues and conflicts between teams sharing the stadium (a notable example are Eintracht Braunschweig and the Braunschweig Lions which share a stadium) and (often municipal) owners of the stadiums sometimes arise, leading to attempts at single sport-specific venues.

+In Australia, the term has much the same meaning as in the United States.
+The dominance of Australian rules football in the southern states means that unlike in New South Wales and Queensland, rectangular stadiums and grounds capable of hosting top level A-League soccer are rare.
+Hindmarsh Stadium in Adelaide, South Australia is an example of such a soccer-specific stadium.
+Being built in the 1960s and progressively updated, the vast majority of matches played there are soccer, with very rare rugby league or rugby union games.
+The Wyndham City Stadium and Wyndham Regional Football Facility are also examples.
+Many of the lower-tier state league clubs own their own venues, which also qualify as soccer-specific.